afiodorov/afiodorov.github.io/_posts/2015-10-19-MaxEnt-not-from-uniform.md

 question:

 After rolling a die many times it transpires that the expectation is \\(4\\).
-What is the probability distribution of such a die?
+What is the probability distribution one must assign to such a die?

 It turns out that if you start with ignorance knowledge: i.e. all rolls are independent and each number is equally likely one ought to maximise